physionetchallenges/physionetchallenges.github.io/2026/index.md

 ## <a name="scoring"></a> Scoring

-Each team must develop and implement an algorithm that, given a PSG and basic demographic data, predicts the time to a cognitive impairment diagnosis, or if the patient will not be diagnosed with cognitive impairment.
+Each team must develop and implement an algorithm that, given a PSG and basic demographic data, predicts whether the patient will be diagnosed with cognitive impairment diagnosis in the future.

 To that end, we define three groups of patients: